alapo/Literate-Programming/README.md

 You can confirm this worked by typing `levels(db$Varname)`

-# Misc
-Here are a list of notes that may be useful but did not fit specifically in any section above.

 ## For my use (sites on how to use Git with RStudio)
 [Guide to initial setup with Mac](https://medium.com/@sorenlind/create-pdf-reports-using-r-r-markdown-latex-and-knitr-on-macos-high-sierra-e7b5705c9fd)